 (6) He also had bronze greaves on his legs and a bronze javelin slung between his shoulders.

-(7) And the shaft of his spear was like a weavers beam, and the head of his spear weighed six hundred shekels of iron, his shield carrier also
+(7) And the shaft of his spear was like a weavers beam, and the head of his spear weighed six hundred shekels of iron, his shield carrier also walked before him.

 (8) And he stood and shouted to the ranks of Israel, and said to them, “Why do you come out to draw up in battle array?
 Am I not the Philistine and you servants of Saul?
 Choose a man for yourselves and let him come down to me.